 Waldorf teachers bring a creative approach to the curriculum that educates the whole child—the heart and hands, as well as the head.
-Ideally (but not always), the class teacher will accompany the same class of children from first grade through eighth, teaching core academic subjects – thus, providing an extraordinary continuity in curriculum and a deep understanding, appreciation, and love for each child.
+With Orchard Valley's Combined Class model, one class teacher will accompany the same class from grades 2/3 through 4/5, then a second class teacher will carry the same combined group of students through until all graduate from 8th grade.
+The class teacher teaches the core academic subjects in the Waldorf curriculum, providing a strong continuity for the children over three to four years of working together and developing a deep understanding, appreciation, and love for each child.

 At the same time, parents and teachers are able to develop a similar relationship that supports the student’s learning process.
 Class teachers hold parent meetings throughout the school year.
 These meetings prove to be an integral part of school life as they build an important bridge between home and school and offer parents an opportunity to become familiar with the activities of the class and its relevance to the children’s stage of development throughout their growth.

 Student Evaluation and Reporting